-This table is not applicable to WPL as the company only operates in the Retail Non-Household segment and conducts no wholesale activity.
+This table is not applicable to WPSL as the company only operates in the retail non-household segment has no wholesale activity.

 11.3 2C - Operating cost analysis - retail

 As discussed above, costs are allocated into their relevant cost bucket as part of the allocation of costs between entities (and in turn between appointee licences).
 See section 5.2.